-Whilst Afro hair is only accepted by certain charities due to the specialist nature of making natural Afro hair wigs, there are a number of other restrictions which apply to both Asian and Caucasian hair types.
-These include ensuring the hair to be donated is in good condition, of a ‘natural shade’ (dyed is fine), less than 10% grey and over 7 inches in length.
+Whilst many wig manufacturers say they are unable to use Afro hair in wigs, there are also a number of other restrictions which apply to both Asian and Caucasian hair types.
+These include ensuring the hair to be donated is in good dry condition, of a 'natural shade' (dyed is fine), less than 10% grey and more than 7 inches in length.

 For those who are unable to donate their own hair but still want to support these types of hair loss charities, monetary donations which go towards the cost of making the wigs, are always welcome.

 As well as amassing a bagful of hair which will doubtless find its way into the hands of an afro wig-maker eventually, Cole has also collected donations from fellow cast and crew members to go towards the cost of making it.
-It typically costs around £300 to make a real-hair wig, which charities like the Little Princess Trust then give on to children who need them, for free.
+It typically costs around £550 for The Little Princess Trust to make, fit and style a wig for a young person needing one.

 The Belgravia Centre is a world-renowned group of a hair loss clinic in Central London, UK.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation from anywhere in the world for home-use treatment.